wbmattis2/ufo/README.md

 The player can guess letters by entering them as input; each letter will either appear in the mystery word (if the mystery word contains that letter) or among the letters that are not contained in the mystery word.

 Every time the player guesses a letter that is not part of the mystery word, the abductee gets pulled up further by a UFO's tractor beam.
 Once the abductee is pulled all the way up to the space ship, the game is over.
 If all of the letters in the mystery word are guessed, then the abductee is saved!

+## Starter Code from Codecademy

+The definition and declaration of `display_misses()` were pre-written and included by Codecademy in starter files for this project, which also included namespace inclusions and an empty `main()` function.